Industry Specification Group (ISG) Zero Touch Network and Service Management (ZSM) Activity Report 2023

 Examining use cases and requirements for zero-touch network and service management; producing specifications to define a future-proof, end-to-end operable framework, solutions and core technologies for autonomous networks.

-The pivotal deployment of 5G and new network consumption paradigms – such as network slicing or non-public network integration – have triggered the need for a radical change in the way networks and services are managed and orchestrated.
+The deployment of 5G, the research on generation beyond it, and emerging network consumption paradigms such as network slicing or non-public network integration – have triggered the need for a radical change in the way networks and services are managed and orchestrated.
 In particular there is a need to accommodate:

 • an increase in the overall complexity resulting from the transformation of networks into programmable, software-driven, service-based and holistically managed architectures, and